axelav/honkytonk.in/data/notes/if-a-tree-falls.md

 ---
-title: "If a Tree Falls & the Secret Lives of Plants"
+title: If a Tree Falls & the Secret Lives of Plants
-type: text
+type: note
 date: 2012-05-06T12:16:00.000Z
 tags: movies, images
-slug: if-a-tree-falls
 ...

 [If a Tree Falls - IMBD](http://www.imdb.com/title/tt1787725/)